Frequently Asked Questions

 How do I get HURREVAC during power or internet outages?

 It is critical that agencies have a contingency plan in place for accessing the most up-to-date information.
 In the event of power or internet outages, it is recommended that partners contact support agencies for assistance in getting the latest information.
-You may also use HURREVAC on your smartphone and/or tablet if there is mobile data coverage.
+You may also use HURREVAC on your smartphone or tablet if there is mobile data coverage.

 During a real storm, can the HURREVAC server handle thousands of users simultaneously?